-As a rule, the economic optimum point of replacement is obtained at the maximum extent of available data.
+As a rule, the economic optimal point of replacement is obtained at the maximum extent of available data.
 The data also indicates that new vehicle models (XDE60 vs. DE60LF/A) are generally incurring lower maintenance costs at the same age as older vehicles.
-Figure 3-13Figure 3-12 shows current generation vehicles highlighted in darker colors while color type indicates length.
+Figure 3-12 shows current generation vehicles highlighted in darker colors while color type indicates length.
 Blue indicates 60-foot articulated buses, while orange indicates 40-foot or less buses.